Product-Mix Auctions and Tropical Geometry: Abstract

 \section{Abstract}

 In a recent and ongoing work, Baldwin and Klemperer explored a connection between tropical geometry and economics.
 They gave a sufficient condition for the existence of competitive equilibrium in product-mix auctions of indivisible goods.
-This result, which we call the Unimodularity Theorem, can also be traced back to the work of Danilov, Koshevoy, and Murota.
-We introduce auction theory for a mathematical audience and give two simple proofs of the Unimodularity Theorem --- one via tropical and discrete geometry and one via integer programming.
-We also discuss connections to Walrasian economies, stable matching with transferable utilities, the theory of discrete convex analysis, and some open problems on lattice polytopes such as the Oda conjecture.
+This result, which we call the Unimodularity Theorem, can also be traced back to the work of Danilov, Koshevoy, and Murota in discrete convex analysis.
+We give a new proof of the Unimodularity Theorem via the classical unimodularity theorem in integer programming.
+We give a unified treatment of these results via tropical geometry and formulate a new sufficient condition for competitive equilibrium when there are only two types of product.
+Generalizations of our theorem in higher dimensions are equivalent to various forms of the Oda conjecture in algebraic geometry.